TWSICommunity/LiveChatDotOSS/README.md

 # TODO List
 - Remake the chat.
 I kinda made it a bit confusing.
 While testing is going on, the site's gonna be under construction. :/
+- Add MySQL as support for both SQLite and MySQL.